HMFazleRabbi/Flutter/P02_ShopApp/README.md

 ### Disclosure

-I, the owner of this repo, did not but this content myself.
-The idea and the design come from the owner of this youtube video.
-I merely used it to learn Flutter.
+I, the owner of this repo, am not the owner of the content in this directory and its child directories myself.
+The credit goes to the owner of [this](https://youtu.be/XBKzpTz65Io). youtube video.
+I merely used it for educational purpose.